Mirza0602/Python/R/Lecture/data/YoungPeopleSurvey.md

 UK](https://fses.uniba.sk/en/) were asked to invite their friends to participate in this survey.

-* The data file (`responses.csv`) consists of 1010 rows and 150 columns (139
+* The data file [youngPeopleSurvey.xlsx](youngPeopleSurvey.xlsx) consists of 1010 rows and 150 columns (139
 integer and 11 categorical).
-* For convenience, the original variable names were shortened in the data file.
-See the `columns.csv` file if you want to match the data with the original names.
 * The data contain missing values.
 * The survey was presented to participants in both electronic and written form.
 * The original questionnaire was in Slovak language and was later translated